Elizabeth College, Guernsey: Reform and reconstruction

-Over the next two and a half centuries, the school suffered from insufficient buildings and staff and the pupil roll never exceeded 29.
-Many principals were appointed, but resigned or were dismissed by the States of Guernsey.
-In 1824, due to increased demand for a higher standard of local education and a properly-run College, the island's Lieutenant Governor, John Colborne, established a committee to review the school.
-It was re-chartered that year, and by 1826, with new staff and an improved curriculum, the school was ready to attract pupils from England.
-On 19 October 1826, the foundation stone of a new building was laid by Colborne, and the school was renamed the Royal College of Elizabeth.

-The reform introduced a register of pupils, whereby each pupil since is allocated a unique, sequential school number.
+In 1824, due to increased demand for a higher standard of local education, including at the school, the island's Lieutenant Governor, John Colborne, established a committee to review the school.
+It was re-chartered that year, and on 19 October 1826 the foundation stone of a new school building to be designed John Wilson was laid by Colborne and the school was renamed the Royal College of Elizabeth.
+The reform introduced a register of pupils, whereby pupils are allocated a unique, sequential school number.

 After the re-chartering, Charles Stocker was appointed principal and developed a reputation for flogging.
 He set out to raise the academic standing of the school and oversee the construction of the new main building.
 In the school's first year after the re-chartering, there were more than 100 boys on the school roll.
 However, over the next couple of years, the number of new entrants decreased to as low as 17 in 1827.
 In 1829, three years after the laying of the foundation stone, the new building was ready for use.
-Upper Canada College, in Toronto, Ontario, was founded in 1829 by Sir John Colborne, based on his experience with the school.

-In the 1850s, a new form of punishment was introduced whereby the window recesses in the upper gallery of the school were converted into 'lock-ups' in which students would be held during school hours.
-The wood-panelled walls of the cells were covered with carvings from those who had been held there.

-The school significantly expanded both its teaching and extra-curricular facilities in the latter half of the 19th century, building a gymnasium on the school site and purchasing fields in Kings Road for a cricket ground which was completed and named the College Field in 1888.
-The old school building was converted into a science laboratory, named after Edward Ozanne.
-Some of the biggest developments came under principal William Penney, appointed in 1888, who identified faults with the quality of teaching and attending to the building which was badly in need of repair.
-He revised the entire syllabus, introduced masters' meetings to be held twice a term and had reports sent to parents every half term.
+The school expanded its teaching and extra-curricular facilities in the latter half of the nineteenth century, building a gymnasium on the main site and purchasing fields in Kings Road for a cricket ground which was completed in 1888.
+The original school building was converted into a science laboratory.
+Some of the biggest developments came under principal William Penney, appointed in 1888, who identified faults with the quality of teaching and attended to the school's main building which was badly in need of repair.
+Penney revised the syllabus, introduced masters' meetings to be held twice a term and had reports sent to parents every half term.
 He revised the punishment system too, only allowing himself and the vice-principal to use the cane, oversaw the reincarnation of The Elizabethan magazine, and formed the Old Elizabethan Association, which set about wiping the school's debts by 1898 through a variety of money-raising ventures.